Supreme Court allows Texas to begin enforcing law that lets police arrest migrants at border

 “A lot of the local police chiefs here, we don’t believe it will survive a constitutional challenge.
 It doesn’t look like it’s going to, because a Texas peace officer is not trained.
 We have no training whatsoever to determine whether an individual is here in this country, legally,” said Sheriff Eddie Guerra of Hidalgo County.
 He serves as president of the Southwestern Border Sheriffs’ Coalition representing 31 border counties from Texas to California.

-Conservative Justice Amy Coney Barrett suggested her vote in favor of Texas stemmed from the technicalities of the appeals process rather than agreement with the state on the substance of the law.
+Conservative Supreme Court Justice Amy Coney Barrett suggested her vote in favor of Texas stemmed from the technicalities of the appeals process rather than agreement with the state on the substance of the law.

 “So far as I know, this Court has never reviewed the decision of a court of appeals to enter — or not enter — an administrative stay.
 I would not get into the business.
 When entered, an administrative stay is supposed to be a short-lived prelude to the main event: a ruling on the motion for a stay pending appeal,” she wrote in a concurring opinion joined by fellow conservative Justice Brett Kavanaugh.